A homopteran and a pteridophyte breakfast

 The tale of two dinners and before and after

-Here at the village things were a bit different now than last time, I had no person to cook and firewood at my disposal, so a meal was a painful ordeal.
-So I bought an electric stove from Itanagar, so now I cook using that but that takes a long time.
-So I spoke to friendly neighbourhood and requested them to cook me breakfast and pack-lunch which I can carry to field so it will save me a lot of trouble.
-The deal went on well, I give them fifty bucks a day and they cook me two meals and then I come back from field in the evening and cook my long-evening meal.
-But yesterday was different; as I finished cooking my meal another neighbour called me over to his place and asked me to get there immediately.
+Yesterday was different though; as I finished cooking my meal one of the villagers called me over to his place and asked me to get there immediately.
 I told him politely that I still need to eat my evening meal and then do some chores too.
 Anyways I obliged since it is extremely rude to turn down offers to come home in villages here.
 When I reached, he offered me rice wine which too I pleasantly obliged and after a mug or two, it dawned on me that he had me over for dinner!
-So he also set out dinner for me; fish from the Siang river and rice.
-I ate very happily drank another mug of rice wine and reached back my inspection bungalow where I stay.
-Then, watched a Chaplin movie just for some humour and then thought I should not waste my cooked meal and grabbed some to eat.
-When I took my first bite I realised it wasn’t cooked well!
-Then I felt really glad that I did eat some at another place.
-It was just luck that I was invited over for a meal before even I knew that my meal was not done well!
+So he also set out sumptuous dinner for me; fish from the Siang river and rice.
+I ate very happily, drank another mug of rice wine and reached back my inspection bungalow where I stay.
+Then, watched a Chaplin movie just for some humour and then realised I should not waste my cooked meal and grabbed some to eat.
+When I took my first bite I realised it wasn’t cooked well at all!
+I felt really glad that I did eat some at another place.
+It was just luck that I was invited over for a meal before I even knew that my meal was not done well!